 Different Types of Sand

-It is not possible to classify the sand in a type or simply in a way.
+It is not possible to classify the sand.
 Because there is no such thing as an official sand classification.
 Sand is a highly variable substance and therefore it is possible to make an attempt to classify it into separate categories.

 - Coral Sand: Coral sand has several meanings.